omarsdev/react-native-contacts/README.md

 - publishes the build to GitHub Packages
 - pushes the updated version and tag back to `develop`

-Before the workflow can publish, add a repository secret named `GITHUB_PACKAGES_TOKEN` that contains a GitHub personal access token with `write:packages` and `read:packages` scopes (include `delete:packages` if you expect to remove releases).
+Before the workflow can publish, add a repository secret named `NPM_TOKEN` that contains an npm automation token (publish scope).
 The workflow injects this token into `npm publish` via the `NODE_AUTH_TOKEN` environment variable.